benanil/Zargo-Engine/README.md

 A OpenTK Game Engine

-reality free. if you want to help me its free either:D for now 3d rendering does'nt forking
+reality free. if you want to help me its free either:D for now 3d rendering does'nt working